-Animels to be Excluded from the Report - Do not include any animals or poultry kept on land rented TO others in 1978.
+Animals to be Excluded from the Report - Do not report any animals or poultry kept under a share arrangement on land rented TO others in 1929.

-Animals Sold From Another Place - Animals owned by you, but held and sold from someone else's place should NOT be included.
-For example, do not report cattle purchased elsewhere, fed in, and sold from a feedlot which was not part of this place.
+Animals Sold from Another Place - Animals owned by you, but held and sold from someone else's place should NOT be included.
+For example, do not report cattle purchased elsewhere, fed in, and sold from a feedlot not part of this place.

 Animals Bought and Sold - Do not include animals bought and resold within 30 days.
-Such purchases and sales are considered as "dealer" transactions.
+Such purchases and sales are considered "dealer" transactions.